Lassen Ricard is the data controller responsible for processing the personal data we collect about you. You can find our contact details here:

 Depending on the nature of the case, however, Lassen Ricard may have to collect and process other types of personal data, including sensitive data.

 Last, to meet the obligations imposed on us through special legislation such as the Anti-Money Laundering Act, we will often need to obtain your CPR number and a copy of your passport/health insurance card.

 To the extent necessary to perform the task with which your personal data is associated, your personal data will be disclosed to relevant courts of law and authorities as well as the opponent’s/opponents’ attorney(s).

-When assessing how long we need to store your personal data, we have two main considerations: (a) that we ensure compliance with the documentation requirements in the legislation, for example, the Danish Act on Bookkeeping and the Anti-Money Laundering Act, and (b) that we have the ability to document your case in the event of a later liability case.
-The length of a possible liability period will therefore be decisive in your specific case.
+We store your personal data for as long as necessary to fulfil the purpose with which your data is associated.
+When assessing how long we need to store your personal data, we have two main considerations: (a) that we ensure compliance with the documentation requirements in the legislation, for example, the Danish Act on Bookkeeping and the Anti-Money Laundering Act, and (b) that we have the ability to document your case in the event of a later liability case, for instance.

 You can read more about your rights in the Danish Data Protection Agency’s guidance about the rights of data subjects (in Danish), which you will find at www.datatilsynet.dk.